faridb99/Add-Transparent-PNG-to-Video-Feed/README.md

 Requirements:

-1. Folder containing a series of PNG pictures with transparent background (alpha channel) and names in asscending order from 0 --> number_of_pictures
+1. Folder containing a series of PNG pictures with transparent background (alpha channel) and names in ascending order from 0 --> number_of_pictures
 2. Webcam